dnordstrom/dotfiles/README.md

 ## Notes to self

-* To update Visual Studio Code extension versions that are not in nixpkgs, run [this script](https://nix-community.github.io/awesome-nix/).
+* Run [this script](https://nix-community.github.io/awesome-nix/) to update VSCodium/VSCode extensions not available as Nix packages.

 ## Links